Home » Drink

 Ford’s Hospital was constructed in 1509, as an almshouse.

 Some parts of the original city wall can still be seen.
 Swanswell Gate is the best preserved of the city’s gates.
+It has now been converted into a boutique hotel and it is possible to book it for a stay in the city.

 Dating from the 12th century, the old grammar school is now a conference or wedding venue which occasionally opens up for pop-up art events.
 You can see the original school chairs, carved by their previous occupants centuries ago.